Danira98/School_District_Analysis/README.md

 ## Results:

 ### Code:
-In order for us to return accurate data, we first needed to clean our data of duplicates and null/missing values.
+In order for us to return accurate data, we needed to clean our data of duplicates and null/missing values.
 We achieved this by first checking if there were any null values in our Data Frame and then remove the rows with the columns that contain those values.
-We do the same process with the duplicated rows.
+We proceeded to do the same process with the duplicated rows.
 The following code shows these steps:

 ```
 # Check for null values